cruzzan/blog-project/README.md

   * Print the local host url you can browse to.

 3) You can now register a user and try the system out.
 You can use the super-user to grant yourself more permissions.
+4) Teardown - When you are done you can tear it all down with `docker-compose down` and if you want to clean dangling anonymous volumes `docker volume prune`

 ### Individual steps
 Build docker container `$ docker build -t blog-project .`